go-ping/ping/CONTIBUTING.md

 # Contributing

+First off, thanks for taking the time to contribute!

+Remember that this is open source software so please consider the other people who will read your code.
+Make it look nice for them, document your logic in comments and add or update the unit test cases.

-This project is already used by other projects in production environment.
+This library is used by various other projects, companies and individuals in live production environments so please discuss any breaking changes with us before making them.
-Please be cautious when committing breaking changes.
 Feel free to join us in the #go-ping channel of the [Gophers Slack](https://invite.slack.golangbridge.org/).

 ## Pull Requests